upamanyudas/upamanyudas.github.io/_posts/work/2016-11-22-fireflies-of-purushwadi.markdown

 So in the monsoons this year, in the month of May I decided to head over to Purushwadi, a mere 200KM drive from Mumbai.
 I had heard from the locals about the spectacular view one gets to experience if one heads to the village of Purushwadi.
 I was quick to ask for support from Carl Zeiss, and they wer quick to reply.
 This was definitely going to be a trip where I would want to photograph, hence this measure.

+The guys at Carl Zeiss were kind enough to sponser few lenses for testing, and with the people from [Grassroutes Journeys](http://www.grassroutes.co.in/), I began the trip.

 If you have a look at the photographs, you would understand that I was not very successfull at capturing the fireflies in general, but the landscapes I traversed through, was really worth the experience.

 The western ghats is a really beautiful place.
 And the semi-tribal village stay, with village food, not cellular networks and living in tents, was a experience worth remembering.